-The Ross Foster Care Grant programs serves to support students from foster care situations, allowing this population of students to attend Ross Medical Education Center or Ross College without incurring any debt.
+The Ross Foster Care Grant programs serves to support students from foster care situations, allowing this population of students to complete one Ross Medical Education Center or Ross College diploma/certificate or degree program without incurring any debt.
 The grant will cover any remaining gap of direct tuition cost and fees only, after all Title IV Funding options, as well as, federal, state and local grants and/or educational benefits available to the students have been exhausted up to the total cost of tuition not to exceed \$16,297.
 This grant has no cash value and cannot result in a refund to the student.